 Your Access and Opportunity to Correct

-Because this site does not encrypt incoming e-mail, you should not send information that you consider highly sensitive through this Web site.
-We use standard security measures to ensure that your personally identifiable information sent via e-mail is not lost, misused, altered, or unintentionally destroyed.
-We also use software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
+Because information sent to the Commonwealth is not encrypted, you should not send messages containing information that you consider highly sensitive to the EOHHS Portal.
+We use standard security measures to ensure that information provided by you, including your personally identifiable information, is not lost, misused, altered, or unintentionally destroyed.
+We also use software to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 Except for authorized law enforcement investigations, no attempts are made to identify individual users or their usage habits.

 Special Protections Against Misuse Of Personally Identifiable Information Within Commonwealth Offices

-In 2008, Governor Deval Patrick issued Executive Order 504 , which enhanced the privacy protections given to any identifiable information about you held by the Executive Department of state government.
+In 2008, Governor Deval Patrick issued Executive Order 504 , which enhanced the privacy protection given to any information about you as a named individual held by the Executive Department of state government.
 Executive Order 504 limits the collection and dissemination of personally identifiable information within the Executive Department and requires Executive Department agencies to greatly enhance the security and integrity of such data.
-This site complies with Executive Order 504, so all of the personally identifiable information that you submit to this site is given the privacy protections set forth in Executive Order 504.
+This website complies with Executive Order 504, so all of the personally identifiable information that you submit to the EOHHS Portal is given the privacy protections set forth in Executive Order 504.